ruped24/autovpn2/README.md

 ### FAQ:

-> Why do I sometimes get **`[autovpn2] rewriting config file`** stuck in a loop?
+> Why do I sometimes get **`[autovpn2] rewriting config file`** stuck in a loop when I use country code JP?

-Because the parser got a bad or corrupt config file for said country from the servers CSV List.
+The parser got a bad or corrupt config file for said country from the servers CSV List.

-Retry later or just try another country code (**KR** [:kr:](https://en.wikipedia.org/wiki/South_Korea)).
+Retry that country code later or just try another country code (**KR** [:kr:](https://en.wikipedia.org/wiki/South_Korea)).

-Or use the [vpngate-x86_64.AppImage](https://github.com/ruped24/autovpn2/releases/tag/v1.0) utility to fetch the list of connectable countries.
+You can also use the [vpngate-x86_64.AppImage](https://github.com/ruped24/autovpn2/releases/tag/v1.0) utility to fetch the list of connectable countries.

 > The default USA (**US** [:us:](https://en.wikipedia.org/wiki/United_States)) servers seems to be slow to me, which country is the fastest?